Status: 14 January 2021

 Can research projects be conducted on UZH premises?

-Research activities on the premises of UZH will be possible under certain conditions.
+All research activities that do not require a physical presence must be carried out from home.
+Research activities requiring a physical presence on the premises of UZH are possible to a limited extent.
 The research project leader must have a specific safety concept for preventing the spread of coronavirus.
-Furthermore, the provisions regarding mask-wearing at the UZH and the Directive on Adapted On-Site Operations must be respected.
+Furthermore, the provisions for staff and for researchers must be respected.

 Safety Concept for the University of Zurich